Accreditations & history

-Since the first commerce degrees were offered at Victoria University, a high proportion of the academic staff teaching and researching in business and economics has had experience working overseas.
-We continue to attract many international students to our graduate, postgraduate, post-experience and doctoral programmes.
+Since the first commerce degrees were offered at Victoria University, a high proportion of our academic staff teaching and researching in business and economics has had experience working overseas.
+We also continue to attract many international students to our graduate, postgraduate, post-experience and doctoral programmes.

-As of September 2016, Victoria Business School is among just 75 business schools worldwide that hold the 'Triple Crown' of international accreditations:
+Victoria Business School is among just 1 percent of business schools worldwide that hold the 'Triple Crown' of international accreditations: